 Honduras has made progress in financial inclusion, yet significant challenges remain, particularly in narrowing the gender gap in access to financial services.
 The ongoing effects of COVID-19, natural disasters, and socioeconomic factors disproportionately impact women-s financial inclusion.

-This project, initiated and lead by the Honduras National Banking and Insurance Commission (CNBS), aims to address these disparities by formulating a Honduras National Financial Inclusion Strategy (NFIS) to be implanted over the next five years as part of the Government Plan to Refound Honduras under the president Xiomara Castro with a strong line of action “Gender: nothing about us, without us” contemplating several aspects, among which it is worth noting to “Promote economic and social reactivation through a strategy of insertion and effective participation and beneficial for women in the country-s economy”.
+This project, initiated and lead by the Honduras National Banking and Insurance Commission (CNBS), aims to address these disparities by formulating a Honduras National Financial Inclusion Strategy (NFIS) to be implanted over the next five years as part of the Government Plan to Refound Honduras under the president xiomara Castro with a strong line of action “Gender: nothing about us, without us” contemplating several aspects, among which it is worth noting to “Promote economic and social reactivation through a strategy of insertion and effective participation and beneficial for women in the country-s economy”.

 The new NFIS will focus on the following key pillars: